rstudio/keras3/man-src/k_argmin/2-translated.Rmd

 keras.ops.argmin(x, axis=1)
 # array([0, 0], dtype=int32)
 ```

+@returns
+Tensor of indices.
+It has the same shape as `x`, with the dimension
+along `axis` removed.

 @param x Input tensor.
 @param axis By default, the index is into the flattened tensor, otherwise